 Breathability is the shirt's ability to breathe; right?
 This metric measures airflow and the shirt's ability to let moisture evaporate before it accumulates on the fabric.
 Shirts that are made of synthetic materials generally do this best.
 We also found that a looser fit helped achieve this goal.

 Drying time is the measure of how quickly a shirt can dry once it's saturated with moisture.
-To test this, we dunked all seven shirts in water, wrung them out by hand, and hung them on a line to dry side-by-side.
+To test this, we dunked all nine shirts in water, wrung them out by hand, and hung them on a line to dry side-by-side.
 In cold weather, we want our shirts to dry as quickly as possible so that the moisture doesn't make us cold.
 In hot weather, that evaporation process is what helps cool us down.

 Features & Versatility

-Our team was on the hunt for characteristics that made each shirt perfect for running, not just as a baselayer, and while we were a bit disappointed to find that not one of the seven models we tested had all these features, we still want to explain what they are and why we think they're important.
+Our team was on the hunt for characteristics that made each shirt perfect for running, not just as a baselayer, and while we were a bit disappointed to find that not one of the nine models we tested had all these features, we still want to explain what they are and why we think they're important.

 Sun protection: When spending hours and hours outside, nothing is as important for your long-term happiness and health than sun protection.
 We awarded extra points for shirts with a built-in UPF rating.
 The two that accomplished this were the Marmot All-Around, at UPF 30, and the Arc'teryx Taema, at UPF 50+.

 Reflectivity: Having reflective markings while running at night can make a huge impact on safety.
-None of the seven shirts we tested had an abundant amount of reflection, but most of them had logos on the front and back to achieve this purpose.
+Not one of the nine shirts we tested had an abundant amount of reflection, but most of them had logos on the front and back to achieve this purpose.